NathanKolbas/ort_dart/README.md

   // You can directly modify the Tensor's data from dart! tensorA.data[1] = 42.0;

-  // You can load a ONNX model from memory! final session = await Session.builder().commitFromMemory(matmulModel);
+  // You can load an ONNX model from memory! final session = await Session.builder().commitFromMemory(matmulModel);

   // output is Map<String, Tensor<dynamic>>